 Sometimes, depression can lead to problems within relationships, or sometimes relationship problems can contribute to depression.
 Couples therapy provides a safe and confidential space for couples to work through these problems with the help of a trained counsellor.

 Art, drama, dance, music , poetry and play therapy are all types of creative therapies.
 Creative therapies allow us to express ourselves and communicate in different ways, which can sometimes feel easier than trying to find the words to explain exactly how we’re feeling.
 They can also provide an escape from our thoughts and feelings.
 Sometimes these therapies might be available through the NHS, sometimes we might have to pay for them privately.
-In some areas, arts courses for those with mental health problems are available through other providers such as universities.

 If we feel as though we are in crisis – which could include (but isn’t limited to) feeling unsafe, having intense suicidal thoughts, or feeling as though we need to self-harm – there is help out there.
 We are never alone.
 Crisis support is usually very quick support which can help us to keep us safe.
 It might involve speaking to someone, on the phone, online or in person.